pelegs/wordle_guesser/README.md

 # Wordle guesser - regex for the win!
 #### (win not guaranteed)

 Use the guesser to get candidates for a [wordle](https://www.powerlanguage.co.uk/wordle/) word (words containing 5 letters exactly).
+The script works by elimination, implemented via a simple regex per position which uses the clues given by the user.

-You can use a list of words from any phonetic language: the list file must have all the words, each in its own line. example:
+You can use a list of words from any phonetic language: the list file must have all the words, each in its own line. e.g.

 ```
 aback